-ECKVA is the second Spin-Off of the Marble Hornets psychological horror web series, created by Troy Wagner following the abandonment of previous Spin-Off Clear Lakes 44.
+ECKVA is a Web Original Analog Horror series.
+It is the second Spin-Off of the Marble Hornets psychological horror web series, created by Troy Wagner following the abandonment of previous series Clear Lakes 44.
 ECKVA was first hinted towards on September 25th, 2016, and fully revealed on the 28th of that same year.
 The YouTube channel for ECKVA was created on October 13th, 2016.

 Much like Clear Lakes 44, this series slowly began as a series of continuous cryptic updates before the creation of the ECKVA YouTube channel: